-Friends of Stowmarket High - or FOSH for short - are a newly-formed group of volunteers supporting our students, our school and our town.

-All schools face reduced budgets, and while the new build for Stowmarket High will bring improved facilities and surroundings, it will also bring additional financial pressures as existing fixtures and fittings which can't be taken into the new building will need to be replaced.
+Friends of Stowmarket High - or FOSH for short - are a group of volunteers supporting our students, our school and our town.
+All schools face reduced budgets, and while the new build for Stowmarket High brings improved facilities and surroundings, it also brings additional financial pressures as existing fixtures and fittings which can't be taken into the new building need to be replaced.

 This means the school's ability to buy extra kit and equipment to support our youngsters will become increasingly unlikely - so FOSH was created to fundraise for resources, equipment and experiences that the school may not otherwise be able to afford.
+We're busy working our way through the necessary policies and paperwork to set up ourselves up as a registered charity.